Ehsan2754/ObjectDetection/README.md

 works can recognize instances of different objects and highlight their bounding boxes in photos, even if there are several such instances, they have different sizes and partially overlap.
+Our purpose is to test these neural networks on our own dataset with images of books.
+Our goal is to recognize books and build bounding boxes for them using YOLO and SSD models.

 ## Dataset Host